fukata/network-latest-posts/readme.txt

 * @random             : Pull random articles

 == Changelog ==

+= 3.2.1 =
+* Bug fixed.
+Excerpts were being taken from content only and not from excerpts fields

 = 3.2 =
 * NEW Feature added Custom Thumbnail `thumbnail_custom`, `thumbnail_field` which allows you to specify custom fields for thumbnails